piquelab/QuASAR/mpra/README.md

 ```

-To fit the model we use the `fitQuasarMpra` function that needs three vectors: `ref` = number of RNA reads for the reference allele, `alt` = number of RNA reads for the alternate allele, `prop` the reference DNA proportion in the plasmid library.
+To fit the model we use the `fitQuasarMpra` function that needs three input vectors:
+- `ref` = number of RNA reads for the reference allele
+- `alt` = number of RNA reads for the alternate allele
+- `prop` = reference DNA proportion in the plasmid library

 <!-- links -->
 [Harvey et al, 2015]:http://bioinformatics.oxfordjournals.org/content/31/8/1235
 [mpra.R]:mpra.R
+[process.R]:process.R
 [Tewhey et al,2016]:https://www.ncbi.nlm.nih.gov/pubmed/27259153